sviperll/adt4j/README.md

    }
 ```

-But there is no List data-type yet.
+But there is no `List` class yet.
 We can't reference it since it is to be generated.
 Above declaration creates unbreakable cycle and will result in compile-time error.

 But we still can create List class with trick known as _open-recursion_.